SmokinCaterpillar/pypet/doc/source/index.rst

 Acknowledgments
 ===================

-* Thanks to Robert Pröpper and Phillip Meyer for answering all my Python Questions.
+* Thanks to Robert Pröpper and Philipp Meier for answering all my Python Questions.

     You might wanna check out their SpykeViewer_ tool for visualization of MEA recordings and NEO_ data